We’ve heard it countless times. Inflammation is bad for health. But what does that mean? And what can we do about it?

 Because it down-regulates the inflammation-mediating COX-2 and MMP9 receptors, turmeric is a natural food reducing inflammation.

 Since it belongs to the ginger family, turmeric is also called yellow ginger.
 Therefore, its anti-inflammatory properties probably run in the family.

-According to studies, ginger as natural food is said to be just as effective against inflammation as anti-inflammatory drugs.
+According to studies, ginger as natural food is just as effective against inflammation as anti-inflammatory drugs.
 However, ginger causes fewer side effects (Grzanna et al. 201519).

-Since ginger inhibits the induction of genes involved in the inflammatory response, it can influence biochemical pathways that are activated in chronic inflammation.
+Since ginger inhibits the induction of genes in the inflammatory response, it can influence biochemical pathways activated in chronic inflammation.